trangia-alcohol-stove2

 Rugged and durable construction

-Made out off solid brass and no moving parts makes for a rugged and durable stove that can handle a lot of abuse.
-For that reason they are popular within the Bushcraft and Boyscout communities.
-And hikers that tend to hike more within the realms of comfort instead off eating up the miles.
+Made out of solid brass and no moving parts makes for a rugged and durable stove that can handle a lot of abuse.
+For that reason, they are popular within the Bushcraft and Boyscout communities.
+And hikers that tend to hike more within the realms of comfort instead of eating up the miles.
 More on that a little later.

 Highly customizable

-Trangia stoves are a great way to put together an own stove kit, or you can choose for their put together stove kits.
+Trangia stoves are a great way to put together your own stove kit, or you can choose from their put-together stove kits.
 Those come with an excellent windscreen system and pot stand.
 Plus usually 2 pots and 1 frying pan.

 Esbit trangia cook kit